This section describes the tuition waiver benefit available to members of the following employee groups:

 You must meet the eligibility criteria for your employee group to qualify for the Tuition Waiver.

 If you are enrolling in a credit course, you must also meet UBC’s student admission requirements.
 Contact Enrolment Services at the Vancouver or Okanagan campus to confirm that you meet these requirements.

-You can take UBC Extended Learning courses, Sauder School of Business Continuing Business Studies approved non-credit courses as well as Certificate in Digital Leadership or Certificate in Digital Communications Strategy approved courses.
+You can take UBC Extended Learning courses, Sauder School of Business Continuing Business Studies approved non-credit courses as well as Certificate in Digital Leadership approved courses.
 These courses may be taken by employees who do not have academic prerequisites.
 This benefit will only cover the tuition fees.

 When am I not eligible for the tuition waiver?